 Figure 1.
 Schematic illustration of the experimental procedure.
-ERP effects were investigated during the person judgment task.
+Event-related potential effects were investigated during the person judgment task.
 Consent to publish photo here has been given by depicted person.

-To create the global impression that all people encountered during the experiment exist in real life, we included well-known filler faces and participants were told that they will see faces, some of them they may be more familiar with than others.
+To create the global impression that all people encountered during the experiment existed in real life, we included well-known filler faces, and participants were told that they would be seeing faces and that some of them they may be more familiar with than others.
 The experiment had a learning and a testing phase (cf. Figure 1), separated by a 15-minute break.
-In the beginning of each phase, participants rated how likeable they spontaneously found each person on a 5-point scale (adopted from the Self-Assessment Manikin; Bradley & Lang, 1994).
-We call this rating "spontaneous likeability", because this rating is not based on the information, but rather on the spontaneous feeling of liking, i.e. the information was not task relevant.
+In the beginning of each phase, participants rated how likable they spontaneously found each person on a 5-point scale (adopted from the Self-Assessment Manikin; Bradley & Lang, 1994).
+We call this rating "spontaneous likability", because this rating is not based on the information, but rather on the spontaneous feeling of liking; that is, the information was not task relevant.
 During learning, participants saw the face and listened to the assigned verbal information.
-Block wise learning familiarised the participants with 10 faces at a time.
+Block-wise learning familiarized the participants with 10 faces at a time.
 Each block included all experimental conditions and two filler faces, with the exact combination of stimuli being random across participants (for a similar design, see Abdel Rahman, 2011; Suess et al., 2015).
-Across learning, faces were presented 6 times with information (for the duration of the recorded sentence, on average 3.4 s, see

-Supplemental Material), and one last time without.
-To ensure participants paid attention, they answered yes-or-no questions about the information learned in a block, e.g. Is the behavior of this person common? (per face 4 questions in total).
+Across learning, faces were presented six times with information (for the duration of the recorded sentence, on average 3.4 s, see Supplemental Material) and one last time without.
+To ensure participants paid attention, they answered yes-or-no questions about the information learned in a block, e.g. "Is the behavior of this person common?" (asked per face, four questions in total).

-The test phase always started with the likeability rating (see learning phase).
+The test phase always started with the likability rating (see learning phase).
 A recognition test and the person judgment task followed, in a counterbalanced sequence.
-To test recognition, participants decided if a face was familiar from the learning phase (included 80 unfamiliar filler faces).
-For the person judgment, participants had to judge if the depicted person was negative or neutral to them based on the information acquired during learning.
+To test recognition, participants decided whether a face was familiar from the learning phase (included 80 unfamiliar filler faces).
+For the person judgment, participants had to judge whether the depicted person was negative or neutral to them based on the information acquired during learning.
 Answer button assignment was counterbalanced.

-Each task was repeated 6 times, resulting in 192 person judgment trials for faces with neutral information, and 192 for negative, i.e. 96 negative facts, 96 negative gossip.
+Each task was repeated six times, resulting in 192 person judgment trials for faces with neutral information, and 192 for negative, i.e. 96 negative facts, 96 negative gossip.
 Trials started with a 500 ms pre-stimulus fixation cross, faces were presented until response or for 2 s.
-In the likeability rating, faces were presented for 1 s, followed by the rating scale until response.
+In the likability rating, faces were presented for 1 s, followed by the rating scale until response.

-After the experiment, a paper-pencil test checked for sufficient learning.
+After the experiment, a paper-and-pencil test checked for sufficient learning.
 The experiment continued on a second test day that is not part of the present research question and not discussed further, as it does not affect the first day.
-Due to this second test day, counterbalancing required a sample size of a multiple of 8 participants.
+Due to this second test day, counterbalancing required a sample size of a multiple of eight participants.
 The recognition test was planned to control for the learning of the faces and mainly relevant for the second day.
-Here, we focused on the likeability rating and person judgment.
+Here, we focused on the likability rating and person judgment.